Omkar0301/node-microservices/README.md

 # Node.js Microservices Boilerplate

 A production-ready, scalable microservices boilerplate built with Node.js, Express.js, and Sequelize ORM for PostgreSQL.
-This boilerplate follows clean architecture principles, SOLID principles, and DRY practices.
+This boilerplate follows clean architecture principles, SOLID principles, and DRY practices with shared utilities to minimize code duplication.

 ## 🏗️ Architecture Overview